MarkMcDaniels/contractor/mm/README.md

-This is customizable Wordpress theme for freelancers and contractors.
+This is a customizable Wordpress theme for freelancers and contractors.